Note: As of March 9, 2023, we are no longer accepting new applications for this yearās internship …

-… however, we would like to collect information about who we are missing due to closing applications at this time.
+We are not currently accepting new applications for 2024, but would like to collect information about who we are missing due to closing applications at this time.
 If you would like to be notified if more stipends become available, or want to learn about other educational and advocacy opportunities, please fill out this survey.

-The Vermont and Granite State (New Hampshire) chapters of Physicians for a National Health Program are once again offering five-week, full-time internships for at least six students during the summer of 2023.
-Accepted medical students and students of other health professions will each be provided a stipend of $1,350.
-This internship will be āremoteā again this year, with eminent guest speakers and discussion leaders from medicine, industry, and government.
-An effort is made to include viewpoints from all sides of a given issue.
+The Vermont, Granite State (New Hampshire), and Maine chapters of Physicians for a National Health Program are once again offering five-week, full-time internships for at least six students during the summer of 2024.
+Accepted medical students and students of other health professions will each receive a stipend of $1,350.
+With the video-conference format we seek a seminar atmosphere, encouraging interns to interact with eminent guest speakers and discussion leaders from medicine, industry, and government.
+We make an effort to include viewpoints from all sides of a given issue.

-The primary goal of the internship is to cultivate leaders who will fuse a solid understanding of health policy with the basic values of kindness and human decency so that they can transform the U.S. health care system to be both efficient and humane.
+The primary goal of the internship is to cultivate leaders who will fuse a solid understanding of health policy with the basic values of kindness and human decency, so that they can transform the U.S. health care system to be both efficient and humane.

-There are three aspects to the internship:
+There are three components to the internship:

 1. READINGS/DIDACTIC AND DISCUSSION SESSIONS ON HEALTH POLICY